-We are all aware of the importance of stable and positive company culture and many benefits that it can bring to a company.
+We are all aware of the importance of stable and positive company culture and the many benefits that it can bring to a company.
 But, even if most of us have the general idea of how to build a company culture of our own, for some businesses it still sounds like a difficult, even far-fetched task.

-To make things easier for all of you who still struggle with the mystery of growing your culture, we have decided to take some lessons from the company who does it best.
+To make things easier for all of you who still struggle with the mystery of growing your culture, we have decided to take some lessons from the company that does it best.
 And who is better than Zappos when it comes to company culture?
 Zappos is a role model for many organizations who are striving to find their way of creating an inspiring company culture.

-So, let’s see what we can learn from Zappos experience and how we can improve our company culture to make it more appealing to our employees and our customers.
+So, let’s see what we can learn from Zappos' experience and how we can improve our company culture to make it more appealing to our employees and our customers.